Aurangzeb Road

-Aurangzeb Road (officially known as Dr APJ Abdul Kalam Road) is a road in New Delhi, India.
+Aurangzeb road (officially known as Dr APJ Abdul Kalam Road) is a road in New Delhi, India.
 It lies at the north-east end, stretching from the 'Taj Mansingh Hotel' at the roundabout of Mansingh Road, Shahjahan Road, Humayun Road, Prithviraj Road and a road to Khan Market in the north-east.
 At the south-west end it stretches up to the crossing at Mustafa Kemal Atatürk Marg and Safdarjung Road junction.

 It is home to several Indian billionaires such as ArcelorMittal's L N Mittal, K P Singh of DLF and Max Healthcare's Analjit Singh.

-Dr. A P J Abdul Kalam
+Dr. APJ Abdul Kalam

-Dr. A. P. J. Abdul Kalam (1931–2015) was an Indian scientist and politician.
+Dr. APJ Abdul Kalam (1931–2015) was an Indian scientist and politician.
 He served as the 11th president of India from 2002 to 2007.
 Kalam was a leading figure in India's space program and missile development, earning him the nickname "Missile Man of India".
 He also played a role in India's nuclear tests.
-Known for his down-to-earth personality, Kalam was popular with the public and is remembered as the "People's President".
-After his presidency, he continued to inspire people through education and writing.
+Known for his down-to-earth personality, Kalam was popular with the public and is known as the "People's President."
+After his presidency, he continued to be active through education and writing.
 He died in 2015 at the age of 83.